allo-protocol/allo-v2/contracts/strategies/_poc/qv-hackathon/Spec.md

         - update metadata for this pool

 ### Allocation logic
 In this strategy, only wallets that hold a specific NFT are eligible to allocate.
-Allocations can only be submitted during a allocation window that is set by the pool manager.
+Allocations can only be submitted during an allocation window that is set by the pool manager.
 Each allocator gets a budget of "voice credits", which they can use to "purchase" votes on as many recipients as they would like.
 The number of votes each allocator can give to a recipient is equal to the square root of the number of voice credits they spend on that specific recipient.
 Votes can be fractional.
 - **Allocator Eligibility**
     - Wallets are only eligible if they hold a specific NFT.
         - Pool managers must have the ability to configure which NFT is required in order to vote.